KutumLab/g4-cfrna-scrna-preeclam/README.md

 ![Figure 2](./figures/fig2.png)

 Also, we performed cell type-specific differential expression analysis, and the top 500 genes were used for building machine learning models (random forests and XGBoost) with 5-fold cross-validation highlighting probable differential pathways across cell-type gene regulatory pathway enrichments.

+Codes for the analysis (A) [G4 propensity analysis](./g4-cfrna-pregnancy-preeclampsia/) and (B) [Re-analysis of scRNAseq data of immune cells in preclampsia](./sc-rnaseq-preeclampsia/)